East Bay Gives: Nonprofit Resource Guide

 Here are a few resources from the East Bay Gives toolkit to get you started.
 Remember that you have until October 1, 2017 to access the full toolkit on EastBayGives.org.

-Create an Action Plan for 2018
+Create an Action Plan:

 - Timing: Decide whether or not you will join an established event like Giving Tuesday or have your own giving day.
 Maybe you will choose to do both!